 Of course, the simple answer is yes, you do want to discover these incidents.
 Operating in transparency is justification enough.
 But so is doing the right thing, even if that involves difficult discussions.

 Operating in transparency is justification enough.
 But so is doing the right thing, even if that involves difficult discussions.Tweet this

 Risk discovery tools

 The good news is there are now tools in technology to readily sift through email.
 Most of these rely on the business to decide what are considered high risk keywords.
-A tool like Egress Investigate is able to do this heavy lifting and save you a lot more than just time.
+A tool like Egress Respond is able to do this heavy lifting and save you a lot more than just time.

 It lifts up the carpet and puts a spotlight on the darker corners of risk in your information flows that have probably never before been known about.
 You now have much more objective fact to present to the business, and work with the staff who need awareness training the most.